-This new transactions guidance advises NHS trusts and foundation trusts planning an organisational or non-organisational transaction or investment on our new regulatory assurance process, the approvals required and timescales.
+This new transactions guidance advises NHS trusts and foundation trusts planning an organisational or non-organisational transaction or investment on our new regulatory assurance process the required approvals and timescales.
 It consolidates and supersedes previous transactions guidance issued by Monitor and the Trust Development Authority, and aligns our transaction review process to the integrated support and assurance process.

 Our new approach:

 more streamlined with greater focus on early, more detailed engagement with us – the previous strategic and

 outline business case stages have been combined.
 This means proposals that

 - updates the risk factors we use to judge the depth of regulatory assurance required